28 March 2022

 Future’s Abstraction (2021) is a quasi-documentation of the London Design Biennale 2021 that took place in Somerset House in June 2021.
 The project is curated and produced by SYNONYM in collaboration with Jinhui Wang, an interdisciplinary artist who recently graduated from the Royal College of Art in 2021.

 The Biennale revolved around the theme of ‘Resonance’, it highlighted the long-lasting effect of what we produce, ranging from ideas and physical objects, to the digital contents that each one of us generates, given that the geographical borders do not pose as a border for creators nor human beings anymore, ideas and objects, are able to transfer between nations and communities, even evolve in a remarkable and sometimes bizarre speed and frequency that has never been experienced before in the history of mankind.
-Nowadays, even experiences from individuals can be manifested and go from one to another, in various forms, at a substantial cost of energy and resource depletion, resulting in a scarcity more so than ever.
+Nowadays, even experiences from individuals can be manifested and go from one to another, in various forms, at a substantial cost of energy and resource depletion, resulting in scarcity more so than ever.
 Can we turn this around, can we re-do what we have already done?
 The Biennale answers these questions with an affirmative yes by presenting proposals from designers around the world in an attempt to tackle, correct and potentially solve these issues.

-Jin’s primary investigation involves the studies of reality, Future’s Abstraction was an attempt by Jin to capture the essence of the works proposed by the designers during the Biennale, instead of an actual depiction of the presented works, in another word, the reality, Jin is interested in exploring the subtext and what lies beneath — the unreality.
+Jin’s primary investigation involves the studies of reality, Future’s Abstraction was an attempt by Jin to capture the essence of the works proposed by the designers during the Biennale, instead of an actual depiction of the presented works, in other words, the reality, Jin is interested in exploring the subtext and what lies beneath — the unreality.
 The colours of Jin’s works within the series are vibrant, take shapes in multiple and seemingly distorted forms, they are abstract, noisy, chaotic even, as if they are the portrayals of the world that we are living in right now, and yet they evoke a sense of calmness and tranquillity like a silver lining among the dark clouds.

-Photography captures one moment of the reality in time to a perfection, however, eventually what each one of us thinks is real, is entirely up for interpretation.
+Photography captures one moment of reality in time to a perfection, however, eventually what each one of us thinks is real, is entirely up for interpretation.
 Every day our existence is in a rapid change, due to scientific development, societal changes and human behaviours, there’s no single correct interpretation of what’s exactly going on out there, we as individuals, organise what we perceive and then create our own version of it.
-During the early phase of this then untitled project, it was initially set out to be a documentation of the design festival, over time the project has evolved on its own and metamorphosed into something completely beyond — Future’s Abstraction demonstrates the artist’s interpretation of what her reality is.
+During the early phase of this then-untitled project, it was initially set out to be a documentation of the design festival, over time the project has evolved on its own and metamorphosed into something completely beyond — Future’s Abstraction demonstrates the artist’s interpretation of what her reality is.
 Devoid of naming the maker, each piece of work within the series is a complete separation of the maker and the idea behind, acting as continuity between abstraction and reality, painting a visual world using light and shadow, making the abstract seem true and resonate with the world around us.

 Things often started with questions.

-I’ve always asked myself the question: what is the reality?
+I’ve always asked myself the question: What is the reality?

 Same as the rest of my generation, I grew up seeing many changes, perhaps too many, it is an era of turbulence for us to be living in.
 I was born in Wuhan, a tier-2 Chinese city.
 The city has gone through extraordinary modernisation since 1997, the year I was born.
 Different from the changes my parents had witnessed in their youth, the changes that I witnessed were technological advancements and ideological shifts.
 When innovations and conventions intersect, it’s not evident how a subtle balance can be achieved.
 On top of everything when globalisation kicked in, all of a sudden I found myself surrounded by an explosion of information.